-They currently offer double scoring wheel tip, engraving tip, desbossing tip, wavy blade, perforation blade, knife blade and rotary blades.
+They currently offer a double-scoring wheel tip, engraving tip, debossing tip, wavy blade, perforation blade, knife blade, and rotary blade.

-Silhouette offers an auto-blade, a regular blade, a premium blade, deep cut blade, 2mm kraft blade, 3 mm kraft blade, rotary blade, and a punch tool.
+Silhouette offers an auto-blade, a regular blade, a premium blade, a deep cut blade, a 2 mm kraft blade, a 3 mm kraft blade, a rotary blade, and a punch tool.

-Cricut has more user friendly labeling for blades.
+Cricut has more user-friendly labeling for blades.
 You can look at those blade names and know exactly what they do.
-The Silhouette blade names are more confusing and I feel like I need to do research before I know what to buy.
+The Silhouette blade names are more confusing, and I need to research before I know what to buy.

-Cricut pens are regular pens that can be used by hand or by the machine.
+Cricut pens are regular pens that can be used by hand or used with the machine.

-They do have a pen adapter to use with regular pens though.
+There are pen adapter sets to use with regular pens, though.

 Both brands offer a variety of vinyl types and colors.
 However, I find Cricut brand vinyl easier to find in stores where I live.

-The both offer matte, glossy, iron on, patterned vinyl and more.
+They both offer matte, glossy, iron-on, patterned vinyl, and more.
 The vinyl can be used with either brand of machine.

-Cricut and Silhouette offers a few more machines and unique accessories.
+Cricut and Silhouette offer a few more machines and unique accessories.
 I have not tried most of these.

 Other Cricut Machines and Specialty Products

 The Cricut Explore 2 is their standard cutting machine.
-It comes in a variety of colors and is great for basic use, like cutting vinyl and paper.
+It comes in a variety of colors and is excellent for primary uses, like cutting vinyl and paper.

 The Cricut Joy is a small version of the Cricut.
 It’s perfect for travel or smaller crafts.

-Infusible Ink and vinyl is a way to add ink to select surfaces that won’t shrink with washing.
-It becomes part of the fabric instead of sitting on top of the fabric, like vinyl does.
+Infusible Ink Sheets and Pens are a way to add ink to select surfaces that won’t shrink with washing.
+It becomes part of the fabric instead of sitting on top of the fabric like vinyl does.
 (You can use infusible ink with a Silhouette.)